qiskit-community/qiskit-pocket-guide/README.md

 ```

-## You may also run the examples in the cloud
+## You may also run these examples in the cloud
 [IBM Quantum Lab](https://quantum-computing.ibm.com/lab)

 # Index